 What are transition words?

-Academic writing requires a clear and concise conveyance of information and transition words help students achieve this goal.
+Assignment writing requires a clear and concise conveyance of information and transition words help students achieve this goal.
 In other words, transition words establish a logical connection between different sentences, paragraphs, and sections of the essay.
 These words are also known as connecting or linking words that help link different ideas in an essay.

 It becomes easier for the reader to follow different arguments presented within the essay if we use proper transition words.